zpok3/Waters-of-Life/README.md

 - **ModdingLinked Extended Profile:** The full version of the FO3 Mod Guide written by ModdingLinked.

 # Credits
-[Qolore7](https://github.com/Qolore7) for most of the install steps which I grabbed from [Lost Liberty](https://github.com/Qolore7/lost-liberty/tree/main).
+[Qolore7](https://github.com/Qolore7) for some of the more obscure mods that I found via his Wabbajack list Lost Liberty.

 [Ungeziefi](https://github.com/Ungeziefi) and [Wall SoGB](https://github.com/WallSoGB) for the resources available at [ModdingLinked](https://moddinglinked.com/index.html).